 The Company's credit risk is primarily attributable to sundry receivables and expense advances.
 Included in sundry receivables is sales tax due from the Federal Government of Canada.
 From time to time the Company makes advances to certain of its personnel and suppliers to expedite work that requires them lay out funds for significant expenses that are reimbursable.
 These funds are either accounted for with receipts or returned.
-At March 31, 2018, one advance made for business development and due diligence work comprised about \$115,000 of the balance.
-It was repaid in April when the funds were determined to no longer be needed.
+At March 31, 2019, there were no such advances outstanding (2018 - one advance of \$115,000 was outstanding for business development and due diligence work).
 The Company has no significant concentration of credit risk arising from operations.
 Management believes that the credit risk concentration with respect to these financial instruments included in sundry receivables and advances is remote.